apache/mynewt-site/docs/os/modules/devmgmt/oicmgr.md

-## Newt Manager

-Newt Manager enables your Mynewt application to communicate with the newtmgr application tool and process newtmgr commands.
-Two Newt Manager implementations are provided: newtmgr and oicmgr.
-You can build one of the two into your application.
-The one that you select may depend on memory constraints for your application and whether your application supports the OIC (Open Interconnect Consortium) interoperability standard.

-To reduce your application code size, you can customize Newt Manager (newtmgr or oicmgr) to only process the newtmgr commands that your application uses.

-### newtmgr
-The newtmgr application tool uses a simple request and response message format to send commands to newtmgr.
-A message consists of an eight byte header and the message payload.
-The message header specifies the newtmgr command.
-The message payload contains the newtmgr request/response data and is encoded in CBOR (Concise Binary Object Representation) format.  newtmgr supports BLE and serial connections.

-newtmgr has a smaller code size and memory footprint than oicmgr but does not support open connectivity.

-### oicmgr
+## Using the OIC framework

-oicmgr supports the OIC interoperability standard.
+Apache Mynewt includes support for the OIC interoperability standard through the `oicmgr` framework.
 Mynewt defines and exposes oicmgr as an OIC Server resource with the following identity and properties:
 <br>
 <table style="width:50%" align="center">
 <tr>